yedpodtrzitko/godot-docs/classes/class_button.rst

 **Inherited By:** :ref:`CheckBox<class_CheckBox>`, :ref:`CheckButton<class_CheckButton>`, :ref:`ColorPickerButton<class_ColorPickerButton>`, :ref:`MenuButton<class_MenuButton>`, :ref:`OptionButton<class_OptionButton>`

-Standard themed Button.
+A themed button that can contain text and an icon.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Button is the standard themed button.
-It can contain text and an icon, and will display them according to the current :ref:`Theme<class_Theme>`.
+**Button** is the standard themed button.
+It can contain text and an icon, and it will display them according to the current :ref:`Theme<class_Theme>`.

 \ **Example of creating a button and assigning an action when pressed by code:**\